blynkkk/blynkkk.github.io/new/en/datastream_save_raw.md

 ### Datastream: Save Raw Data

-This settings allows storage of raw (uncompressed, non-aggregated) data
+This setting allows storing raw data  (uncompressed, non-aggregated)

 By default, data on the platform is averaged to 1 value per minute.
-Which means that if hardware sent 60 values during 1 minute, only the 1 average of these 60 values will be stored in database.
+It means that if hardware sent 60 values for 1 minute, only one average of these 60 values would be stored in the database.